-Do I have to tell a buyer if my house is haunted?
+Do I have to tell prospective buyers if my house is haunted?

 Per Minnesota’s disclosure laws, sellers must state if there are any “material facts” that could affect the buyers’ use or enjoyment of the property.
 One exception to this law is that home sellers do not have to disclose “perceived paranormal activity” to any homebuyers.
 This law was put into effect after a homeowner in New York sued when they found out they were about to buy a “haunted” house.

-The short answer, then, is that if you want to sell your house, you do not have to disclose to buyers that you believe your house is haunted.
+The short answer, then, is that if you want to sell your house, you do not have to disclose to potential buyers that you believe your house is haunted.

-There’s a longstanding feud between scientists who believe they can explain away most paranormal activities, and the so-called “ghost hunters” who spend their time communicating with the other side.
-While we’re a no judgment zone, we do know that some drafts, sounds and light flashes can be explained logically.
-Here are a few common causes for haunted house happenings:
+There’s a longstanding feud between scientists who believe they can explain away most paranormal activities and the real-life ghostbusters who spend their time communicating with the other side.
+And while we’re a no-judgment zone, we do know that some drafts, sounds and light flashes can be explained logically.

-Drafts: If your home has unexplained cold areas or the doors keep slamming shut, don’t immediately assume the ghost of Ella Hawkins is upset you replaced her vintage doorknocker.
-Check windows, doors and your chimney to ensure they are all properly sealed and see if Ella mysteriously disappears once the gaps are filled in.
+Drafts: If your home has unexplained cold areas or the doors keep slamming shut, don’t immediately assume there’s a ghost in your house, upset that you replaced her vintage door knocker.
+Check windows, doors and your chimney to ensure they are all properly sealed and see if the drafts vanish for good once the gaps are filled in.

-Noises in the walls: Before you explain noises in your walls or attic away to paranormal activity, put out traps or hire a professional to check for rodents, bats and squirrels.
+Noises in the walls: Before you decide that the noises in your walls or attic are due to paranormal activity, put out traps or hire a professional to check for rodents, bats and squirrels.
 Even small critters can make deceivingly loud noises that are easy to mistake for an intruder or apparition.

 Flickering lights: Whether your lights flicker on and off or the bulbs burn out quickly without explanation, consider hiring an electrician to check for electricity shorts in your home.

-Orbs of light in photos: If your photos tend to include orbs or flashes of light that don’t come from your interior lighting, make sure that your camera lens is clean of dust, debris and hair particles.
+Orbs of light in photos: Do your photos tend to include orbs or flashes of light that don’t come from your interior lighting?
+Make sure that your camera lens is clean of dust, debris and hair particles.
 And if the orbs only show up occasionally, consider that it could be from floating particles in the air — which is especially common in attics, basements and other rooms that don’t get much traffic or routine cleaning.

 Visions: If you suddenly start to have persistent visions of paranormal figures or scenes inside your house, be sure to check carbon monoxide levels immediately.
 After prolonged exposure, the toxic gas can lead to hallucinations that are even more dangerous than they appear.

 If logical explanations fail, and you’re not ready to move on, consider doing some research on your home’s history.
 The property’s location and past owners may be able to help clarify what you are seeing and hearing.
 If it would give you peace of mind, you can also hire a paranormal team to assess the home.

-If you think it’s time to meet with a professional REALTOR about selling your home, call, email or chat with us today.
-We have experts in every neighborhood across Minnesota and western Wisconsin who can help whether your home is haunted by ghosts, too many belongings or you just want a fresh start.
+If you think it’s time to meet with a professional about selling your home, call Edina Realty or your agent today.
+We have experts who can help whether your home is haunted by ghosts, too many belongings… or you just want a fresh start.

 Love all things spooky?
-Check out Minnesota’s most haunted houses.
+Check out Minnesota’s most haunted homes.